Alcohol Traffic Safety and Drunk Driving Prevention Incentive Grants (20.601)

 Renewals

-States are eligible for funding for up to 6 years under the 410 program.
-Certification and plan must be approved each year.
+States were eligible for up to 4 years under the 410 program or until the end of the current authorization.
+Certification and plan had to be approved each year.
+This program has ended and no new funds are available.

 Records